aaronbarrichello/Intrusion-Detection-System-Integrated-with-Honeypot-SIEM/README.md

   /StratosphereLinuxIPS/slips.py -i enp0s8
 ```
 You can now perform attack simulations from the attacker machine, such as port scanning, brute-force,dos/ddos, etc

+### 7. Monitor alerts
+To monitor all the security events and logs forwarded by Filebeat to the SIEM  node, open a web browser on VM 3 and navigate to http://192.168.100.30:5601.
+This address points to the Kibana web interface hosted on VM 3, which serves  as the centralized dashboard for visualizing all indexed data stored in Elasticsearch.